fuseml/docs/docs/extensions/extension-registry.md

 ## Extension Records

-The structure of the information captured in the Extension Registry (i.e. the Extension Records) is based on common architectural and deployment patterns and abstractions exhibited by and extracted from a wide range of AI/ML tools and services, but is particularly suitable to describe cloud-native applications and services.
+The structure of the information captured in the Extension Registry (i.e. the Extension Records) is based on common architectural and deployment patterns and abstractions exhibited by and extracted from a wide range of AI/ML tools and services, but is particularly suited to describe cloud-native applications and services.
 The Extension Record is represented by a hierarchy of elements (services, endpoints, credentials and configuration) that can be used to model any 3rd party service in a form that can be easily referenced and consumed by FuseML and automated workflows.

 Below is an example of an Extension Record describing an MLFlow server instance deployed in a Kubernetes cluster.
 In fact, it is the exact Extension Record that is automatically registered when MLFlow is installed using the FuseML installer.